Resolution (mass spectrometry): IUPAC definition

 Where a larger resolution indicates a better separation of peaks.
 This definition is used in a number of mass spectrometry texts.
 This use is also implied by the term "high-resolution mass spectrometry."

-A high value for resolution corresponding to good separation of peaks is similar to the convention used with chromatography separations, although it is important to note that the definitions are not the same.
+A high value for resolution corresponding to good separation of peaks is similar to the convention used with chromatography separations, although the definitions are not the same.
 High resolution indicating better peak separation is also used in ion mobility spectrometry.

 Resolving power definition

 Some mass spectrometrists use the definition that is similar to definitions used in some other fields of physics and chemistry.
 In this case, resolving power is defined as: